mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 1. Rename and edit your local copy of [R_credentials_sample.R](/data_wrangle/R_credentials_sample.R) to `credentials.R`.
 Follow the instructions in comments at the top.
 1. Edit your .Rprofile or .Renviron to be aware of *network_location_desktop* and *network_location_remote* variables.
 1. Use Rstudio to knit the [code to extract and processes data](/data_wrangle/data_extraction_and_processing_code.Rmd) to html.

+# Creating and Setting API Key for deflator data

+We use the fredr package to import Federal Reserve deflator data which needs a unique FRED API key for each user.
+Follow the instructions below to unique API key for multiple uses.

+1. In order to obtain your API key you must create an account and submit a description of this application using the [Federal Reserve's website](https://research.stlouisfed.org/useraccount/apikey).
+ *Additional resources on API keys can be found [here](https://fred.stlouisfed.org/docs/api/api_key.html).
+2. After obtaining your API key you will need to open the .Renviron file located in your network drive.
+Once you have your .Renviron file open, you will then need to save your API using the following format: FRED_API_KEY=abcdefghijklmnopqrstuvwxyz123456

 # Dependencies

 The data processing code depends on: